Application Flow Control and Control Structures in C#

 Throw

-The throw is used to raise an exception, which will be captured by your Try...
+The throw raises an exception, which your Try will capture...
 Catch block.
 This will be covered in much more detail in the section about Exception Handling.

 Looping and Iteration in C#

 When programming, it is often necessary to repeat a task many times.
 This is a process known as iteration or looping.
-C# has several methods for looping: Do, While, For and Foreach and in this article, we take a look at each of them and how you use them.
+C# has several methods for looping: Do, While, For, and Foreach.
+In this article, we look at each and how you use them.

 The type of iterative loop is governed by how it should perform and what data types are involved.
 Some loops check the exit condition before they exit the loop, while others guarantee at least one pass.